Housing advice

 Register to vote online.

 Most full-time students will not need to pay Council Tax.
-However, you still need to complete an online form for your council to let them the property is exempt from paying.
+However, you still need to complete an online form for your council to let them know the property is exempt from paying.
 Check here for Manchester City Council’s student-household form.

 If any issues arise, contact the Advice centre immediately as you can face court fines.